-All graduates are encouraged to participate in a pre-graduation individual photo.
+All graduates are encouraged to participate in a pregraduation individual photo.
 This is included in the standard graduation fee.
 Additional photos will be available for purchase.
+A professional photographer will be on-site at each campus.
+Unfortunately, if you are not able to attend, there will be no reschedule time.
+Arrangements have been made for all graduates.

-Other Photos will be taken the day of graduation.
-A photographer will be on-site to take group photos.
+Additional Photos will be taken the day of

+graduation.
+A professional photographer will be on-site to take group photos.
+Payment will be due at graduation along with the order.
 Participation in this group photo serves as permission from the individual for LCN to post the photo to its website and/or forward it to the media.
-The College will provide a pinning photo and other graduation photos within approximately four to six weeks following the event.
+The College will provide a pinning photo from graduation that will be mailed out with your diploma.
+Please be sure that you bring the order form along with payment to graduation to hand to the photographer.